railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

 If you select a BoM using intermediate products that automatically generates production orders based on calculated requirements, OpenERP will propose to manufacture an intermediate product.
-To manufacture a Assemble PC according to the different bills of materials defined, you would create 6 production orders:
+To manufacture a shelf according to the different bills of materials defined, you would create 6 production orders:

 .. table:: Production Order